oddcamp/gatsby-starter-oddcamp/README.md

 ## Development Container

-The boilerplate also include a config for the new [Visual Studio Code Remote - Containers system](https://code.visualstudio.com/docs/remote/containers) where your editor aswell as the code is inside of a container.
+The project also include a config for the new [Visual Studio Code Remote - Containers system](https://code.visualstudio.com/docs/remote/containers) where your editor aswell as the code is inside of a container.

 To get this working you need to follow the steps below: